Varahi: Legend

-According to a latter episode of the Devi Mahatmya that deals with the killing of the demon Raktabija, the warrior-goddess Durga creates the Matrikas from herself and with their help slaughters the demon army.
-When the demon Shumbha challenges Durga to single combat, she absorbs the Matrikas into herself.
+According to a later episode of the Devi Mahatmya that deals with the killing of the demon Raktabija, the warrior-goddess Durga creates the Matrikas from herself and with their help slaughters the demon army.
+When the demon Shumbha challenges Durga to a duel, she absorbs the Matrikas into herself.
 In the Vamana Purana, the Matrikas arise from different parts of the Divine Mother Chandika; Varahi arises from Chandika's back.

 The Markendeya Purana praises Varahi as a granter of boons and the regent of the Northern direction, in a hymn where the Matrikas are declared as the protectors of the directions.
 In another instance in the same Purana, she is described as riding a buffalo.
 The Devi Bhagavata Purana says Varahi, with the other Matrikas, is created by the Supreme Mother.
 The Mother promises the gods that the Matrikas will fight demons when needed.
 In the Raktabija episode, Varahi is described as having a boar form, fighting demons with her tusks while seated on a preta (corpse).

-In the Varaha Purana, the story of Raktabija is retold, but here each of Matrikas appears from the body of another Matrika.
+In the Varaha Purana, the story of Raktabija is retold, but here each of the Matrikas appears from the body of another Matrika.
 Varahi appears seated on Shesha-nāga (the serpent on which the god Vishnu sleeps) from the posterior of Vaishnavi, the Shakti of Vishnu.
 Varahi is said to represent the vice of envy (asuya) in the same Purana.

 The Matsya Purana tells a different story of the origin of Varahi.
 Varahi, with other Matrikas, is created by Shiva to help him kill the demon Andhakasura, who has the ability – like Raktabija – to regenerate from his dripping blood.